-Prerequisites: RADR 1411, RADR 1301, NMTT 1303, ŔADR 1303, RADR1166 and enrollment in the Radiography program, and successful completion of the 1st semester courses.
+Prerequisites: RADR 1411, RADR 1301, NMTT 1303, RADR 1303, RADR1166 and enrollment in the Radiography program, and successful completion of the 1st semester courses.
 Corequisites: RADR 1366, RADR 1313.
-A continuation of the study of the proper manipulation of

 A continuation of the study of the proper manipulation of radiographic equipment, positioning and alignment of the anatomical structure and equipment, and evaluation of images for proper demonstration of anatomy and related pathology.